 It's not too late to end 2019 with a little moolah in the karmic bank.
 We spoke to several of the charities around town about what they need most from you –– time, money, clothing –– and how you can give it to them.

 What to Donate: Money and Goods

 This NGO, whose name means "wisdom in action," funds and operates projects in education and care for children and adults impacted by AIDS who might otherwise be excluded or discriminated against for their illness.
-Roughly 78% of the organisation's expenses goes towards their orphans, vulnerable children and youth programs.
+Roughly 85% of the organization's expenses go towards orphans, vulnerable children, and youth programs.

 Funds needed per year to support a student: